 Dark objects tend to reflect lighter, and light objects tend to reflect darker.
 When in doubt, follow that rule and your drawing will be okay.

-Because it is so easy to contrive a reflection you can use it to add interest to an otherwise dull subject.
+Because it is so easy to contrive a reflection you can use it to add interest to an otherwise uninspiring subject.

 Draw Trees in Full-Leaf